Skip to content

 # Initialize for partial refresh

-# Update a region without full flicker
+# Update without full flicker

 Refresh interval